Find Grad Schools

 5 Yearly Graduations

 The 7th most popular school in the country for botany majors who are seeking their doctor's degree is University of Georgia.
-Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in botany from UGA.
-Of these students, 60% were women and 20% were members of underrepresented racial-ethnic groups.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #7